Reproductive Genetics

 Frequently Asked Questions

-When should I opt for IVF?
+When Should I Consider IVF?

-IVF was originally developed for women with blocked tubes or missing fallopian tubes and it is still the procedure of choice for these situations.
-It is also used when other conditions are present, including endometriosis, male factor infertility and unexplained infertility in which no medical cause for infertility can be found.
-Our experts will review your history and help to guide you to the treatment and diagnostic procedures that are most appropriate for you.
+IVF was initially developed for women with blocked or absent fallopian tubes and remains the preferred treatment in these cases.
+It is also used for other fertility issues, including endometriosis, male infertility, and unexplained infertility, where no clear medical cause can be identified.
+Our specialists will assess your medical history and guide you towards the most suitable diagnostic tests and treatment options for your situation.

 • Abnormal sperm count or low sperm motility

-• Chronic ailments such as cancer
+• Chronic health conditions like cancer

 • Age